List of Underworld characters: David

 David is a character from the 2012 movie Underworld: Awakening and the 2016 movie Underworld: Blood Wars.
 He is portrayed by Theo James.
-He is the son of Thomas, leader of the Western Coven and Amelia, the Vampire Elder.
-Although never trained as a Death Dealer, and in contrast with his father, Thomas, David is not a coward and fights when situations demand it.
-Fascinated by Selene's past as a Death Dealer, he brings her back to the vampire coven with her hybrid daughter, Eve, hoping she would teach some of the members so that they could become what she used to be, as there are not any left within the coven.
-David dies after a raid by Lycans led by Quint Lane, but is revived by Selene using her Vampire-Corvinus Strain Hybrid blood, metamorphosing him into a Vampire-Corvinus Strain Hybrid too.
-During the final assault on Antigen, David, now with similar abilities to Selene including sunlight immunity, arrives to help unexpectedly.
+He is the son of Thomas, leader of the Western Coven, and Amelia, the Vampire Elder.
+Although never trained as a Death Dealer and, in contrast with his father, Thomas, David is not a coward and fights when situations demand it.
+Fascinated by Selene's past as a Death Dealer, he brings her back to the Vampire Coven with her hybrid daughter, Eve, hoping she would teach some of the members so that they could become what she used to be, as there are not any left within the coven.
+David dies after a raid by Lycans led by Quint Lane, but he is revived by Selene using her Vampire-Corvinus Strain Hybrid blood, metamorphosing him into a Vampire-Corvinus Strain Hybrid too.
+During the final assault on Antigen, David, now with similar abilities to Selene, including sunlight immunity, arrives to help unexpectedly.
 Armed with a shotgun and two blades, David distracts Jacob Lane long enough for Eve to break free and fight back.
 As more Lycan guards arrive, David turns his focus to them and single-handedly kills around a dozen Lycans.
 After the battle, David joins Selene and Eve in searching for Michael Corvin who has escaped.
 In Underworld: Blood Wars, David attempts to get Selene to return to aid the Vampire Covens against the new Lycan leader, Marius.
 His resurrection has become something of a legend amongst the Vampires as he is the first Vampire to have ever been brought back from the dead.
 His fighting skills also have been honed and he is now a capable combatant.
 After Semira betrays them, David and his father rescued Selene, but Thomas is killed after telling David to take Selene to the Nordic Coven.
 David is able to use his sunlight immunity to escape Semira's clutches and learns from the Nordic Coven that he is the son of the Vampire Elder Amelia and thus her rightful heir.
 During the Lycan attack on the Nordic Coven, David helps defend it and is devastated by Selene's apparent death.
 David then returns to the Eastern Coven and interrupts a coup attempt by Semira by presenting himself as the heir of Amelia with some of her blood to prove it.
 The Death Dealers and Vampire Council side with David and he leads a futile defense against a massive Lycan attack before a revived and enhanced Selene arrives with the Nordic Coven to help.
 David and Semira, who has metamorphosed into a Vampire-Corvinus Strain Hybrid herself by drinking Selene's blood, fight ending with David raising the shutters keeping out the sunlight.
 David is able to use Semira's distraction over her new sunlight immunity to kill her and after discovering that Selene has killed Marius, cuts off Marius' head and uses it to get the Lycans to retreat.
 Following the battle, David is made one of the new Vampire Elders alongside Selene and Nordic Vampire Lena.